Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

-the normalizing constant is the average norm of the corresponding output derivative, $n_{i}=\text{avg}\left\Vert \partial C/\partial\nu_{i}\right\Vert $.
-The gradient of the total cost $E=E_{0}+E_{1}$ is calculated using the extended backward pass.
-All training parameters are the same as in Subsection \ref{subsec:Results}.
-The additional time needed for this training can be estimated by multiplying the times in the Table \ref{tab:accuracy} by 6, which is the number of derivatives trained.
+added to the conventional cost function (\ref{eq:E0}).
+The normalization factor $n_i$ is the average norm of the output derivative, $n_{i}=\text{avg}\left\Vert \partial C/\partial\nu_{i}\right\Vert $.
+The extended backward pass calculates the gradient of $E=E_{0}+E_{1}$ with respect to the weights.
+Training parameters are the same as those in Subsection \ref{subsec:Results}.

 The results are shown in Table $\text{\ref{tab:accuracy-d1}}$.
-For all networks, the accuracy is increased about 5-6 times, which is close to the results obtained in \cite{avrutskiy_enhancing_2020} for 2-dimensional function approximation.
-Due to the excessive number of epochs, it is unlikely that the accuracy gap can be bridged, just as has been reported for the low-dimensional cases.
-The overfitting problem is almost resolved even for larger networks, similar to what was observed in \cite{avrutskiy_preventing_2020}.
-The gradients with respect to the outputs are very similar to those produced by the regular training, which means that a perturbation with a norm of only $0.02$ can wipe out most of the improvements.
-This method would be more practical for networks with low-dimensional input and high-dimensional output, such as image generators.
-For image-input neural networks, a robust formulation is necessary.
+Compared to the conventional training (Table \ref{tab:accuracy}), the accuracy increases by a factor of 5, similar to the improvements observed in low-dimensional applications.
+Overfitting is largely resolved, even for larger models, confirming the results from \cite{avrutskiy_preventing_2020}.
+Due to the excessive number of epochs, it is highly unlikely that the accuracy gap between conventional and proposed training can be bridged.
+The increase in training time can be estimated by multiplying the times in Table \ref{tab:accuracy} by 6; however, this can be significantly reduced \cite{avrutskiy_enhancing_2020}.
+The network's gradients with respect to the outputs are similar to those from conventional training (see Fig. \ref{fig:Adversarial-gradients}), so a perturbation with norm $0.02$ can negate most improvements.
+Overall, this training is better suited for image generation, which involves a low-dimensional input and a high-dimensional output, or for autoencoders.